bbeckley-hub/acinetoscope/README.md

 ### 🔁 **Dynamic Grouping by Typing – From StaphScope to AcinetoScope**

-We ported the **grouping feature** from our sister pipelines (StaphScope, Kleboscope).
+We ported the **grouping feature** from our ESKAPE pipelines (StaphScope, Kleboscope).
 In any gene‑centric table (AMR, Virulence, BACMET, Plasmids, Mutations), you can now click a button to group the genome list by:

 - **Pasteur ST**
 - **Oxford ST**